-EduC++ Futures and Promises in C++
+EduC++ / Futures and Promises in C++

 Futures and Promises in C++

-Prerequisites: std::thread basics, exception handling, move semantics.
+Prereqs std::thread basics, exception handling, move semantics.

-Standard: C++11 introduced std::future, std::promise, and std::async.
+Standard C++11 introduced std::future, std::promise, and std::async.

 using namespace std::chrono_literals;